 Why Wait? (via Wait Until 8th)

 There is a reason why top Silicon Valley executives are saying no to the smartphone until at least 14 for their children.
-In fact, there is a long list of reasons and parents need to know them.
+There is a long list of reasons and parents need to know them.

 SMARTPHONES ARE CHANGING CHILDHOOD